junh1024/junh1024-Documents/Games/Key - Various Reviews.md

 Due to the widescreen HD display format, most art is now sharper, but some artwork could be cropped, leading to less picture _CHECKTHIS.
 On the [switch version](https://old.reddit.com/r/Clannad/comments/l0iqa3/clannad_original2004_vs_switch_hd_edition/gjtvzyl/) , "you can tilt the screen up and down using the right stick" to reveal more picture.
 The soundtrack has been slightly remixed, but you might prefer the original version, especially if you're accustomed to it from the original or the anime.
 But my biggest complaint is about the 5.1 surround handling of the soundtrack.

-The 5.1 soundtrack is a significantly worse experience then the stereo version, including the OP.
+The 5.1 soundtrack is a significantly worse experience than the stereo version, including the OP.
 It's badly upmixed, the width has been reduced to almost mono, it's tilted to the left, and significant center channel activity means dialogue is subtlely obscured.
 It's worse than using the upmix feature on your AVR.

 What I would have recommended to the developers, if you want a surround experience, but don't want to spend too much time on it, is perform mixing in the game engine like the following:
 - Dialogue goes to only the center speaker.